 Trinseo PLC (TSE) Equity Alert: Stockholders Should Contact Robbins LLP for Information About Their Rights in Connection with the Class Action Against Trinseo PLC

-/EIN News/ -- SAN DIEGO, May 02, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Trinseo PLC (NYSE: TSE) between May 3, 2021 and March 27, 2023.
+SAN DIEGO, May 02, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Trinseo PLC TSE between May 3, 2021 and March 27, 2023.
 Trinseo is a materials solutions provider that manufactures and sells plastics and latex binders in the United States, Europe, the Asia-Pacific, and internationally.

 What is this Case About: Trinseo PLC (TSE) Failed to Disclose the Multitude of Problems at its Bristol, PA Plant